IMAGINE THERE’S NO HEAVEN

 “Heaven and earth will pass away, but my words will not pass away.”
 (Mk 13: 31)

-Let me also be made new this morning, once again, by the ever-life-creating words of our Lord, which will not pass away.
+Let me also be made “new” this morning, once again, by the ever-life-creating words of our Lord, which will not pass away.
 I need not be dragged down by merely-human words and imaginings, either those in my head or those coming at me throughout my day.
-I can take a bit of time for some prayer-in-the-heart, and be lifted up, wherever I am, in gratitude, into Truth and Light and Life.
+I can take a bit of time for some prayerful reading, and be lifted up, in gratitude, into Truth and Light and Life.
 “I am the light of the world,” the Lord says to me today.
 “Whoever follows me will not walk in darkness, but will have the light of life.”
 (Jn 8: 12) Glory be to Him.